2020 J2 League: League table

 It was decided on 19 March to change the format regarding the rules for promotion/relegation for the end of the season for the J1, J2 and J3 leagues, such that there would be no relegation this season, that two clubs from the J2 League would be promoted to the 2021 J1 League, and that two clubs from the J3 League would be promoted to the 2021 J2 League (subject to licensing regulations).
-It was also announced that the J1/J2 play-offs were not be held.
+It was also announced that the J1/J2 play-offs would not be held.